lee-zhg/app-modernization-helm-lab-iks-uy/README.md

 ### Step 4: Configure Helm to serve up the repo via HTTP

-1. In your terminal window type the following command, to start the local test Helm repository substituting for [PORT_NUMBER].
+1. In your terminal window, type the following command, to start the local test Helm repository substituting for [PORT_NUMBER].
 If you're using a web based terminal as part of an IBM instructor led workshop, use a port number derived from your username so it will be unique and not conflict with other users.
 The pattern is `9 + USER_NUMBER`.
 For example if your username is ``user023`` use port ``9023``, if your username is ``user009`` use port ``9009`` and so on.
 If you're using a terminal on your own machine use any free port number.

     ```
     helm serve --address 127.0.0.1:[PORT_NUMBER] &